petyosi/react-virtuoso-site/src/content/virtuoso-api.md

 Optional.
 Causes the component to render extra content in addition to the necessary one to fill in the visible viewport.

+### `initialItemCount?: number`

+Optional, use if you are using server-side rendering (SSR) and would like to have some amount of items initially rendered regardless of the item/container size.

 ### `endReached?: (index: number) => void`

 Gets called when the user scrolls to the end of the list.